- EXPLORE UNDERGROUND PARIS

 COCKTAILS WITH A VIEW – PARIS’ ROOFTOPS

 In summer time rooftop bars are Parisians’ place to be.
 What is the formula of happiness?
-Cool decoration, good music & cocktails and breathtaking views.
+Cool decoration, good music & cocktails and of course the Parisian skyline.
 Every year there are new additions, new trendy places to be.
 But there are also the classics, always there summer after summer.
 This is our selection: